 The export function allows you to export the search results – up to 500 results – as a PDF file.
-This is only possible if the results are protected public signs of Switzerland.

 By clicking Add to favourites, you can save your search query and set a bookmark in your browser, for example.
 You need to log in to your user account to use this function.